alashworth/stan-monorepo/README.md

 ## Getting Started

 The minimum prerequisites to build Stan from source are:
-* CMake 3.14
+* CMake 3.15
-* C++14-compatible compiler
+* C++14-compatible compiler (tested: GCC, Clang)
-* Conan package manager OR required dependencies installed manually

-Stan has the following required dependencies:
+Required dependencies:
-* Boost header-only libraries >1.69
+* Boost headers >1.69
 * Eigen >3.3.4

-Stan has the following optional dependencies:
+* Sundials 4.1.0

+Optional dependencies:
 * Boost MPI
-* OpenCL 1.2.8+
+* OpenCL >1.2.8
 * Doxygen
 * Google Test >1.8.1

 ### Quick Start

-These quick start instructions assume you have a Bash-compatible shell, Git, Python, and a C++14-compatible compiler, but not Conan or the latest CMake release.

-Execute the following instructions in the Stan source directory.
-This will install the Conan package manager and the latest official CMake release into a virtual environment.
+The following assumes you have a valid Conan (https://conan.io) package manager installation and are in the Stan source directory.
+The conan script in the base directory will install all required and optional dependencies for you that are vendor agnostic (i.e., everything except an OpenCL or MPI implementation, and Boost MPI).
 ```
-python3 -m venv venv
-source venv/bin/activate
-pip3 install --upgrade pip
-pip3 install wheel
-pip3 install conan cmake
+# There is no official Sundials package, so please add the following PPA
 conan remote add alashworth_stan https://api.bintray.com/conan/alashworth/stan
+mkdir build && cd build
+conan install .. -s build_type=Release --build=missing
 ```

 #### Linux, OSX